 Upstairs I was still standing on the landing listening.
 My mother closed the street door and turned around to see me at the top of the stairs.
 She shook her head but then gave me a slight smile and walked off.
 I went to my room and sat on my bed listening to Brian's motorbike pulling away and looking over at the vase of roses.

 When I arrived home from work on Friday, Mike and my father had done most of the fence.
 "How's it looking, Lynn?"
 Martyn asked.

 "Tacky."
-Mike raised a hand and greeted me, but I ignored him and went inside the house.
-I helped my mother with dinner, but neither of us were impressed with the idea of Mike being there.
+Mike raised a hand and greeted me but I ignored him and went inside the house.
+I helped my mother with dinner but neither of us were impressed with the idea of Mike stopping for dinner.

 Dinner was served and Mike sat at the table next to me.
 He behaved perfectly, chatting to my parents, messing with my younger brothers as if they were his best friends and trying to treat me with lots of affection and friendliness as if he thought he still had a chance with me.
 I left the room as I volunteered to wash the dinner dishes leaving Mike to continue sucking up to my family.
 When I went back into the room my father and brothers were getting ready to set off to my grandmother's.
 I looked over and saw my mother putting on her coat.

 "Mum, what are you doing?
 I thought you said you weren't going?"